Microsoft Dynamics 365 Component

 | Dynamic Values | ||

-| Entity ID | The ID of a specific Entity record | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |
+| Entity ID | The unique identifier (GUID) of the entity record to operate on. | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |

-| Entity Type | The type of Entity to query, usually a pluralized name | Contacts |
+| Entity Type | The type of Entity to query, usually a pluralized name. | Contacts |

-| Field Value | The names of the fields and their values to use when creating/updating a record |
+| Field Value | The names of the fields and their values to use when creating/updating a record. |